 Figures are to be inserted into the text nearest its first reference, and must be referred to within the body of the text preferably before the figure appears.
 The text in the figures should be reasonably readable, no smaller than 9pt, and preferably in Times New Roman.
+Authors are advised that all photographs will be finally reproduced in grayscale/black and white, so do not use color; try to use hatching, dashes, and dots to differentiate between lines and histogram bars, etc.

 Figure captions go below the figure in 10pt Times New Roman.
 See Figure 1 for an example.
 Do not put the figure caption in bold or italics.
 Leave one line space before the figure and after the figure caption.
 Leave 10pt space between the figure and the caption.
 Figures must be anchored to move with the text and be sequentially numbered in Arabic numerals.
 Do not make figures within text boxes.
 Figures and captions should be separate objects.
 Do not wrap text around figures.
 Figures can be placed side-by-side in the same horizontal line.
-The figure caption should end with a period.